realvjy/coolshapes-react/README.md

 Figma file coming soon on community

+## Credits
+Crafted by realvjy.
+You are always welcome to share your feedback on twitter or any other social media platform.

 ## Contributing

-Created by realvjy.
-You are always welcome to share your feedback on twitter or any other social media platform.

-If you want to contribute, just create a [pull request](https://github.com/realvjy/coolshapes-react/pulls).
+If you want to contribute, create a [pull request](https://github.com/realvjy/coolshapes-react/pulls).

 ## Support & Donation